JosephWardDotTech/josephwarddottech.github.io/talks.md

 menu: true
 ---

-I’m always working on talks that I think will interest the software testing community.
-I have also spoken as a panelist on tech debates.
-If any of these sound interesting for your local meetup, or if you're looking for a tester with strong opinions to join your discussion panel, then please get in touch.
+I’m always working on talks that I think will appeal to the software testing community.
+I’ve also spoken as a panelist on tech debates.
+If any of these sound interesting for your local meetup, or if you’re searching for a tester with strong opinions to join your panel, then please get in touch.

 ## REST for the Weary